CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 #### Using `top()`

 It is posible to use the `top` expression in the histograms expressions.
 Right now, this is the **only expression** we allow in the histograms.
-In this case, we want to get the top 5 tree species, so we have to create the following viz:
+In this case, we want to get the **top five** tree species, so we have to create the following viz:

 ```js
 const viz = new carto.Viz(`